 Her younger sister Mona had married and by 1910 Mona and her husband had built Ridge House in Quill Hall Lane, Amersham.
 Car and her elder sister Josephine were frequent visitors from town, no doubt aided by the development of the Metropolitan Line.
 At first they stayed opposite Ridge House in a shack known as The Woodhouse (now a substantial property) and eventually started to buy property in the area – Lavender Cottage on Chestnut Lane and Hedge Row on Quill Hall Lane.
 In 1915 they purchased The Old School House (then known as Downash).
 Included with it was a field that contained what was known as The Tithe Barn.
 They later adapted this as a studio and living quarters and Car lived there until her death in 1959.
 The sisters were quite celebrated in the area.
 For a cameo of their life in The Tithe Barn see The Richardson Sisters.

 In the run up to World War 2 there was an appeal for artists to record old buildings in case they were lost.
 Car was apparently commissioned to record buildings in danger of destruction.
+She developed a particular skill in portraying the structure of old buildings which convey their character beyond what a photograph could achieve.
 In 1942 she donated a significant number of her paintings of Buckinghamshire to what is now the Bucks County Museum and 38 of them can be seen here.
-She also set about painting windmills in the east and south of England to record them before they were lost , and a notable collection of these are available here.
+She also set about painting windmills in the east and south of England to record them before they were lost.
+A notable collection of over one hundred of these is available on this site.
+Many of them were indeed destroyed after she painted them.

 HER Work available on this site